Mediterranean Shipping Company: History

 In January 2021, MSC was awarded the "Maritime Sustainability Passport" (MSP) Certificate and Seal by the North American Marine Environment Protection Association (NAMEPA).
 NAMEPA's co-founder/executive director Carleen Lyden Walker stated that "By qualifying for NAMEPA's Maritime Sustainability Passport, MSC has demonstrated its commitment to stewardship of the environment, care for its employees, and responsible corporate governance".

 In April 2021, MSC launched a special shipping service to help the distribution of pharmaceutical products during the COVID-19 pandemic.
 In August 2021, Gary Keville Transport Limited obtained temporary High Court order lifting an embargo preventing it from collecting and delivering containers from Dublin port.
 In December 2021, MSC was reported to offer at least 5.7 billion euros for Bolloré Africa Logistics, a subsidiary of the Bolloré Logistics.
 Later in December 2022, it was announced MSC had completed the acquisition of Bolloré Africa Logistics.

-In December 2021, acquired a 67% stake in the Brazilian domestic carrier Log-In Logistica.
+In December 2021, MSC acquired a 67% stake in the Brazilian domestic carrier Log-In Logistica.

 On 6 January 2022, MSC became the largest container shipping company in the world, surpassing Maersk, in terms of TEU capacity, according to the latest Alphaliner's figures.

 In 2022, MSC launched a cargo airline, MSC Air Cargo.

 In March 2023, the company broke the record of biggest container ship in the world two times in a row by receiving the 24,116 TEU MSC Tessa mega container ship on 10 March and the 24,345 TEU MSC Irina mega container ship on 13 March.

 In October 2023, MSC acquired a 50% stake in Italian passenger rail group NTV.